stanfordnlp/pyreft/README.md

-<h1 align="center"> <p>pyReFT<sub> by <a href="https://github.com/stanfordnlp/pyvene">pyvene</a></sub></p></h1>
+<h1 align="center"> <p>pyreft<sub> by <a href="https://github.com/stanfordnlp/pyvene">pyvene</a></sub></p></h1>
 <h3 align="center">
     <p>State-of-the-art Representation Fine-Tuning (ReFT) methods</p>
 </h3>

 # A _Powerful_, _Parameter-Efficient_, and _Interpretable_ way of fine-tuning
 Want to try a fine-tuning method that uses a fraction of SoTA PEFT parameters count, while achieving potentially better performance?
-Introducing **pyReFT**, a **representation fine-tuning (ReFT)** library that supports adapting internal language model representations via trainable interventions.
-With fewer fine-tuning parameters and more robust performance, **pyReFT** can boost fine-tuning efficiency, decrease fine-tuning cost, while opening the doors to study the interpretability of adapting parameters.
+Introducing **pyreft**, a **representation fine-tuning (ReFT)** library that supports adapting internal language model representations via trainable interventions.
+With fewer fine-tuning parameters and more robust performance, **pyreft** can boost fine-tuning efficiency, decrease fine-tuning cost, while opening the doors to study the interpretability of adapting parameters.

-**pyReFT** supports
+**pyreft** supports

 - Fine tuning any pretrained LMs on HuggingFace with ReFT